radek-svanda-elder/aws-tools/aws-bash/README.md

 # `aws-bash`

 Opens new AWS session in bash shell.
+Logs you in when your session expires automaticaly.

 ## Dependencies